“Tristen’s got a checklist for everything!”

 ONCE I RECEIVE AN AUDITION, I:

-- Confirm appointment with reps.
+- Confirm appointment with reps

-- Add an appointment to my Google Calendar, including address.
+- Add appointment to Google Calendar

 - Run Waze to get an estimate of travel time to the audition.